MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut01_reference.rst

 8. Scale your coordinates
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 After step 7 you have the coordinates for your tomogram.
-If downscaled your tomogram in step 1, you need to scale your coordinates.
+If you downscaled your tomogram in step 1, you need to scale your coordinates.
 I assume that your initial tomogram had a pixelsize of 5.9359, then the command would be:

 .. prompt:: bash $

     tomotwin_tools.py scale_coordinates --coords dotcoords/your_coords_file.coords --tomotwin_pixel_size 10 --extraction_pixel_size 5.9359 --out multi_refs_0_bin2.coords